Granby, Colorado

 The Town of Granby is the Statutory Town that is the most populous municipality in Grand County, Colorado, United States.
-The town population was 2,079 at the 2020 United States Census.
+The town population was 2,079 at the 2020 United States census.
 Granby is situated along U.S. Highway 40 in the Middle Park basin, and it is about 85 mi northwest of Denver and 14 mi southwest of Rocky Mountain National Park.

 History

 The town was founded in 1904 along the route of the Denver, Northwestern & Pacific Railway and was incorporated one year later.
 It was named after Granby Hillyer, a Denver lawyer who later served as the United States Attorney for that city's district.

 Many Granby and Grand County residents are descended from pioneer settlers who arrived before the country was fully surveyed.
 Early families established themselves under the Homestead Act of 1862, which allowed easy access to land to those who would inhabit and improve upon the territory.

 Since the turn of the century, families have contended for prime ranch land.
-The Hudlers and Cooks are descended from original homesteaders.
 Their waning ranch once covered approximately 20000 acre and was rich in cattle and hay.

 Bulldozer rampage

-Marv Heemeyer was a local auto muffler shop owner and entrepreneur who was denied access to his own business property when a factory was approved by the city and built, cutting off his road access.
-The city later prevented him from building a new driveway that would again allow his business to operate.
-Later his connection to the local sewage line was destroyed by construction of the neighboring factory, but the city fined him for the damage caused by the new factory construction.

-On June 4, 2004, Heemeyer went on a rampage through town, driving a modified bulldozer.
-Several buildings were damaged, including a bank, a hardware store, the concrete company, a utility service center, the town hall, the police department, and a former mayor's home, all involved in Heemeyer's business having been destroyed.
+Marvin Heemeyer was a local auto muffler shop owner who had multiple disputes with the town over zoning, sewage, and other issues.
+As a result, on June 4, 2004, Heemeyer went on a rampage through town, driving a modified bulldozer.
+Several buildings were damaged, including a bank, a hardware store, the concrete company, a utility service center, the town hall, the police department, and a former mayor's home.
 The rampage lasted 2 hours and 7 minutes, ending when the bulldozer got stuck attempting to go through the alleyway of Gambles Hardware Store.
 Heemeyer then committed suicide with a handgun.
 No other deaths occurred, but an estimated $7 million in damage was done.